 Staring at computer monitors all day exposes us to really unhealthy amounts of blue light.
-Unfortunately, our eyes are poor in blocking it out.
+Unfortunately, our eyes are poor at blocking it out.
 If you’re the kind of person who stays in front of a monitor for a long time, then use a computer glass to avoid the blue rays.

 I was looking for the right glass to do this, and that’s when I found out a good computer glass which was recommended by John Sonmez, the famous software developer.
 So, I would highly recommend this to you as well.
 Take a look at this product on Amazon.

 Also, it is necessary to get regular eye exams.
 You might need to use a different pair of glasses when you’re working on a computer.
 Check with a specialist doctor often to keep your eyes healthy.

 3. Coffee can’t Solve Your Problems!

 Programmers love coffee.
 There are even programming languages named after coffee.
 Many programmers misuse coffee as a form of fuel during the day.
 Some choose coffee or tea, while others prefer energy drinks.
 I know a few of them, and they have a lot of justifications to tell me for doing that.